ThinkR-open/attachment/README.md

 vignette("fill-pkg-description", package = "attachment")
 ```

+See full documentation realised using {pkgdown} at <https://thinkr-open.github.io/attachment/>

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.